Robert De Niro: 2017–present: Resurgence and Scorsese reunion

 In September 2020, De Niro appeared in Nancy Meyers' comedy short film Father of the Bride Part 3(ish).
 The short co-starred Diane Keaton, Steve Martin, Kieran Culkin, Martin Short and Florence Pugh.
 Also in that year, De Niro appeared in The Comeback Trail, a crime comedy directed by George Gallo.
 De Niro was cast in James Gray's period drama Armageddon Time, but he dropped out of the project by the time production began.
 In January 2021, De Niro signed on for the historical comedy Amsterdam, playing an army veteran.
 Released in October 2022, the ensemble includes Christian Bale, Margot Robbie, John David Washington, Michael Shannon, Mike Myers, Timothy Olyphant and Anya Taylor-Joy.
-The reviewer from South China Morning Post thought De Niro "brings just the right gravitas to his decorated general".
+The reviewer from South China Morning Post thought De Niro "brings just the right gravitas to his decorated general."
+In August 2022, De Niro signed on to star in the Warner Bros. mob drama The Alto Knights, directed by Barry Levinson.
+De Niro appeared in Savage Salvation as Sheriff Church, which was released on December 2, 2022.

-De Niro appeared in Savage Salvation as Sheriff Church; which was released on December 2, 2022.
-In 2023, De Niro will play cattleman William Hale in Killers of the Flower Moon, an adaptation of the book of the same name by David Grann.
-He will star alongside Leonardo DiCaprio and Lily Gladstone.
-Directed by Scorsese, it was reported that the film's budget of $200 million had prompted him to seek Netflix or Apple TV+ for production and distribution.
-In May 2020, Apple TV was announced to co-finance and co-distribute the film with Paramount.
-In 2023, De Niro will appear in the comedy About My Father, and in the television series Nada.
-In August 2022, De Niro signed on to star in the Warner Bros. mob drama Wise Guys, directed by Barry Levinson.
+In 2023, De Niro played William King Hale, a cattleman and perpetrator of the Osage Indian murders, in Killers of the Flower Moon, directed by Scorsese and adapted from the book of the same name by David Grann.
+He starred alongside Leonardo DiCaprio and Lily Gladstone.
+It was reported that the film's budget of $200 million had prompted Scorsese to seek Netflix or Apple TV+ for production and distribution, and in May 2020, Apple TV+ was announced to co-finance and co-distribute the film with Paramount.
+De Niro received an Academy Award for Best Supporting Actor nomination for the role.
+Niles Schulz praised the performance as "one of De Niro’s best", evoking "a figure of beguiling charm, with a good humor that cloaks bottomless indifference."

-On March 1, 2023 it was announced that De Niro will produce and star in the six-episode limited series Zero Day for Netflix, a conspiracy thriller created by Eric Newman and Noah Oppenheim, who will also executive produce along with Jonathan Glickman.
+In 2023, De Niro also appeared in the comedy About My Father, and in the television series Nada.
+On March 1, 2023, it was announced that De Niro will produce and star in the six-episode limited series Zero Day for Netflix, a conspiracy thriller created by Eric Newman and Noah Oppenheim, who will also executive produce along with Jonathan Glickman.
+The series premiered in 2025.
+Another film he starred in, Ezra, made its premiere at Toronto International Film Festival 2023 and was acquired by Bleecker Street for theatrical release in 2024.
+De Niro said he took interest in the film as it features the complexities of parenting an autistic child; De Niro has an autistic son himself.

+De Niro was due to receive a leadership award from the National Association of Broadcasters in 2024, before the honour was withdrawn following De Niro's criticism of Donald Trump outside the former President's criminal trial in New York.